sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

 ```

 ## 2.2 Config DB
+ - OOMD feature can be enable/disable by config DB
- - Login limit and memory limit are fully configurable by config DB.
+ - OOMD policy are fully configurable by config DB.

 # 3 Design
  - High-level design diagram: